The number of fundamental constants from a spacetime-based perspective

-{\bf Minkowski spacetime:} Although Minkowski spacetime complies with Eq.~(\ref{equivalence class(1)}) it does not with Eq.~(\ref{equivalence class(2)}) (see figure~\ref{Fig1}).
+Although Minkowski spacetime complies with Eq.~(\ref{equivalence class(1)}) it does not with Eq.~(\ref{equivalence class(2)}) (see figure~\ref{Fig1}).
 This precludes us from sorting out its events in equivalence classes of simultaneous events as in Galilei's case.
-Instead, Minkowski spacetime holds on distinct presumptions: \begin{itemize} \item {\it Galilei's principle of relativity,} namely, that identical experiments conducted by distinct congruences of inertial observers lead to equivalent results. \item {\it Worldlines of light rays in the vacuum are absolute (meaning they do not depend on the emitter's worldline).} \end{itemize}
+Instead, Minkowski spacetime roots on distinct presumptions: \begin{itemize} \item {\it Galilei's principle of relativity,} namely, that identical experiments conducted by distinct congruences of inertial observers lead to equivalent results. \item {\it The causality surfaces consisting of the boundary separating events that can from those that cannot be reached from each event ${\cal P}$ are absolute (meaning that this is a property of the spacetime itself).} \end{itemize} The second postulate can be rephrased in a more familiar way using light rays.
+We avoided doing so to emphasize that the definition of relativistic spacetimes does not depend on the existence of massless fields.
+Regarding light rays, the second postulate can be rephrased as follows: {\it ``Worldlines of light rays in the vacuum are absolute (meaning they do not depend on the emitter's worldline).''}

 As a consequence, the structure of Minkowski spacetime turns out to be $(\mathbb{R}^4, \eta)$, where $\eta$ stands for the spacetime metric.
 To make sense of it, bona fide clocks defined above are all one needs.